 Orthotics Can Help Manage Your Foot Pain

-Affected By One Of These Conditions?
-Foot Dynamics Can Help!
+Are Your Feet Affected By One Of These Conditions?
+Foot Dynamics

 The plantar fascia is a dense band of fibrous tissue that originates at the ball of the foot and connects at the heel.
 It stretches and contracts each time the foot is used, and is prone to overuse especially if the arch is not supported by proper footwear.
 As the fascia micro-tears at its attachment to the heel, it can cause heel spurs, or small areas of calcification at the heel.
 Effective treatment should include arch support with custom orthotics or off-the-shelf inserts.
 Other treatment includes stretching the gastrocnemius complex, icing, anti-inflammatory medications, ultrasound, taping methods, night splints, and massage.

 Interdigital neuromas are among the most common referring diagnoses.
 Nerves between the toes become compressed and inflamed; typically occurring in the 3rd web space but also common in the 2nd web space (Morton’s neuromas).
 Neuromas can develop secondary to adjacent joint inflammation (ex: sesamoiditis or hallux limitus).
 Pain is often described as tingling, numbness, or shooting pain.
 Treatment includes metatarsal pads (met cookies) or met. bars incorporated into a custom orthotic with ample arch support, and wider shoes.
 Metatarsalgia is a generic term referring to forefoot pain that may or may not be caused by a neuroma.
 The treatment for Metatarsalgia is generally the same style of foot orthotics.